 The range of traineeships available is likely to change so you need to keep in touch with your local employment services office for up-to-date information.

 Specific Skills Training allows people who have lost their job or who are changing job to learn new job-related skills.
-There are short courses, online courses, blended learning and evening courses.The courses on offer vary from centre to centre and from year to year with different levels of certification.
+There are short and long day courses, online courses, blended learning and evening courses.The courses on offer vary from centre to centre and from year to year with different levels of certification.
 The courses are run during the day and in the evenings.
 Priority on daytime courses is given to unemployed people.
 A day course is free to all unemployed people, even if you are not getting a social welfare payment.
 An evening course is not free unless you are getting a social welfare payment.

 Apprenticeships provide on-the-job training with an employer.
 Apprenticeships alternate between off-the-job training in an education centre and on-the-job training at your employer's workplace.
 An apprenticeship generally lasts for 4 years, during which time you will spend 3 different periods in off-the-job training.
 This training will take place in a SOLAS Training Centre or in an educational college.

 The skills you develop will be assessed through on-the-job competence testing as well as off-the-job modular assessment and examinations and, if you complete these assessments successfully, you will be awarded a QQI Advanced Certificate.